odan/excel/README.md

 $file = new ZipDeflateStream('php://temp');
 $workbook->save($file);
 ```

+The memory limit of `php://temp` can be controlled by appending `/maxmemory:NN`,
+where NN is the maximum amount of data to keep in memory before using a temporary file, in bytes.

 This optional parameter allows setting the memory limit before `php://temp` starts using a temporary file.